How former Arizona Wildcats fared in the NBA this weekend

 Get local news delivered to your inbox!

+Daniel Batcho is staying away from the Wildcats, but is scheduled to go to Utah.

+Akinjo and the Wildcats had even more fun in the second half.

-Game day essentials, from projected starting lineups to storylines and series history, ahead of the Arizona Wildcats' game against Arizona State.
+Game day essentials, from projected starting lineups to storylines and series history, ahead of the Arizona Wildcats' game against Cal on Saturday.

-Arizona won by two in Tempe last week over an ASU team that is now 4-7 but still dangerous.

-Monday night's UA-ASU game is just another concession to COVID-19, since the rematch was moved up from March 6 in order to clear the entire final week of the regular season for makeup games.
+Old-fashioned Pac-12 weekends have long been known for quick, coach-stressing turnarounds from Thursday night to Saturday afternoon.

+Seen and heard from Arizona's 73-64 loss to Stanford at McKale Center on Thursday.

 Get up-to-the-minute news sent straight to your device.